uhh-lt/subtitle2go/README.md

         pages={98--103}
      }

-and for the German ASR model:
+and for the previous German ASR model:

     @InProceedings{milde-koehn-18-german-asr,
       author={Benjamin Milde and Arne K{\"o}hn},